 Prerequisite: Sophomore standing.

 Examines oppression and social injustices which are pertinent to social functioning and to the profession of social work.
 Offered in the fall and spring semesters.

 Seeks to develop ability to analyze programs and policies.
 Alternatives to present policies are explored.
-Offered in the spring semester only.

 This is the first course in a two-semester sequence that traces the course of human growth and development through the entire life cycle.
 Emphasis is placed on understanding the individual in interaction with major social systems.
 Offered in the fall semester only.